COALAIP/specs/coala-ip/README.md

 #### Self-identifying JSON-LD objects

-JSON-LD objects can maintain a self-identifying link using the `@id` property, which allows the object to directly express its location to others.
-The same is possible for IPLD objects.
-By complying to a canonicalized representation of CBOR and multihashing this representation, an IPLD object is also able to express where it can be resolved on the internet even though it cannot directly express the location it is stored under.
-However, combining these two concepts is practically impossible since the `@id` JSON-LD identifier would need to be replaced with the multihash of its object.
-This can be viewed as a cryptographic puzzle: finding a value that would be hashed, along with the object's other properties, to the same value.
+JSON-LD objects can maintain a self-identifying link using the `@id` property.
+This allows the object to directly express its location.
+The same is impossible for IPLD objects.
+Since they are supposed to only be retrieved by the corresponding hash of the their data, the hash itself cannot be part of the object as it would be a very difficult to solve cryptographic puzzle.
 The amount of processing required would be incredible, rendering the identification of objects incredibly inefficient.
 Instead, we prevent JSON-LD objects with IPLD links from self-identifying themselves using an `@id` property.
 This is usually not a problem as objects can also identify themselves through content addressing.

 **Sources:**